evansbenj/SulaRAD/19_more hiseq_ABBABABA.md

 ```

-And I made this script to plot the fDM values versus genetic distance to H3:
+And I made this script to plot the fDM values versus genetic distance to H3 (fdm_plot_aDNA_vs_xDNA.R):

 ```R
 # This R script will make a plot of f_dm from the Malinksy paper plotted